Jbritoloaiza22/STM32-Audio-Player/README.md

-# STM32F407 Audio Player Project
+# STM32F407G-DISC1 Audio Player Project

 ## Overview
-This project started with STM32CubeMX-generated drivers for STM32F407 and basic audio playback using the CS43L22 codec.
+This project started with STM32CubeMX-generated drivers for the STM32F407G-DISC1 board and basic audio playback using the CS43L22 codec.
-The purpose is to progressively replace auto-generated drivers with **custom low-level implementations written from scratch**, gaining full control over I2S, DMA, and audio streaming.
+The main goal is to progressively replace auto-generated drivers with **custom low-level implementations written from scratch**, while building a professional embedded development workflow.

 ## Roadmap
 - Base project with CubeMX drivers ✅